KrishPatel13/Chronos/README.md

 ## Acknowledgments

-Special thanks to our professor and TA Jovana for their continuous support and guidance throughout the project.
+Special thanks to our professor @Sonya Allin and TAs for their continuous support and guidance throughout the project.

-## Contact

-For any questions or feedback, please reach out via the GitHub repository's issues section.

 ---